 After joining, you will be responsible for paying active member dues each semester.
 You’ll have to pay dues to your chapter along with national dues.
 Not only that, but you will also be responsible for paying your council dues as well.
 These fees can be upwards of $600 depending on your organization and your council.

 If you have the option to move into a house with your specific organization, those costs only rise

 To live in the chapter house, members usually pay between $1,000-$7,000 each semester.

 Social events like formals, retreats, and step-shows can be costly.
 During the semester, there are many events that that you cover out of pocket.
-Decorations and supplies don’t pay for themselves, especially when it comes to parties and social gatherings.
+Decorations and supplies don’t pay for themselves.
 There can be a lot of pressure to step up to the occasion, and if you’re not financially prepared, it can make you feel inadequate.

 Greek paraphernalia like letterman jacks and shirts can also be expensive.
 Shopping for events can have you spending as much as $500.

 To ease some of the financial stress of these social events, utilize apps like Pinterest or Poshmark to find outfits that are sensible, stylish, and affordable.